 The Masterbuilt Gravity 560 is a great blend of convenience and function at a price that’s hard to ignore.
 There aren’t many grills that we can compare this to without moving into professional models designed for the competition circuit, and we love that there’s a gravity feed grill available for the rest of us.

 Would I purchase this grill?
 Absolutely, and I plan to.
-I can’t wait to put this unit (or even the larger one rumored to be coming out this Spring) to the test and show you guys what it can do.
+I can’t wait to put this unit (or better yet, the Masterbuilt Gravity Series 1050) to the test and film our own Masterbuilt Gravity Series review.

 Here at The Barbecue Lab, we review gear just like this to help keep you from investing in bad bbq gear that won’t get the job done for you.